JackOHara/facebookgroupify/README.md

 ## Running Locally
 ## Deployment
-Merges to master will be deployed to AWS automatically via Github Actions.
-To deploy from your local machine ensure run the following.
+Merges to master will deploy to AWS automatically via Github Actions.

+To deploy from your local machine run the following:
 ```
 npm i aws-cdk --global
 npm i